 63% of our firm members (attorneys and staff) are diverse

 44% of our Policy Committee members are diverse

 47% of our offices have diverse managing members

-The firm’s Diversity Committee, comprised of partners and associates across our footprint, oversees our efforts to recruit and retain diverse lawyers and professional staff and create an inclusive environment enabling all of our employees to succeed.
+The firm’s Diversity, Equity, and Inclusion Committee, comprised of partners and associates across our footprint, oversees our efforts to recruit and retain diverse lawyers and professional staff and create an inclusive environment enabling all of our employees to succeed.
 The Committee holds monthly firm-wide meetings that are open to all lawyers for discussion of diverse topics and issues.
 The Committee also works closely with our Recruitment and Associate committees to enhance both the recruitment and retention of diverse lawyers.

 Our attorneys dedicate their time and talents to improving diversity outcomes in the legal profession, serving in leadership roles within diversity-related organizations.
 For example, our firm is involved with the Louis A. Martinet Legal Society, which is named in honor of Louis A. Martinet, an African-American lawyer who was a key figure during the civil rights efforts surrounding the end of Reconstruction.
 The Martinet Society began during the midst of the civil rights struggle with the objectives of encouraging the interchange of ideas, promoting legal scholarship, and the administration of justice.